aws-samples/serverless-patterns/cdk-eventbridge-pipes-sqs-to-stepfunctions-filter-transform-python/README.md

 Validate the result from the Step Functions execution history page.
 The filter allows only messages with a status of `COMPLETE` to be delivered to AWS Step Functions.
-AWS Stepfunctions receive the transformed message attributes as below.
+AWS Step Functions receive the transformed message attributes as shown below.
     "id" tranformed to "playerid"
     "team" transformed to "teamname"
     "status" transformed to "teamstatus"